davidakennedy/davidakennedy.com/_src/posts/2013-01-13-whats-next.md

   - Work
 ---

-{% img "", "intrinsic", "bye-dave-flyer.jpg", "", "A hilarious flyer including Grumpy Cat and me in a red bucket, made with love by Amberley Romo and Kevin Wenzel.", 300, 400 %}
+{% img "", "", "bye-dave-flyer.jpg", "", "A hilarious flyer including Grumpy Cat and me in a red bucket, made with love by Amberley Romo and Kevin Wenzel.", 300, 400 %}

 Friday was bittersweet.
 I finished up a [two-plus year tenure](/blog/sometimes-you-just-have-to-run-the-race/) at [The Arc](http://www.thearc.org), having the chance to work with some of the most passionate people I've ever met.
 Working there changed me in so many positive ways, I couldn't even begin to list them all.
 So what's next?